Skip to Content

 Too vague: “Be helpful with emails”

-Too long without structure: A wall of text is hard for the AI to parse
+No structure: A wall of text is harder for your assistant to follow consistently

-Missing edge cases: “Process bills” — but what if it’s uncertain?
+Missing edge cases: “Process bills” — but what if the email is ambiguous?

-Conflicting instructions: “Archive all newsletters” + “Keep important emails” — what if a newsletter is important?
+Conflicting rules: “Archive all newsletters” + “Keep important emails in inbox” — what if a newsletter is important?

-Read stock workflow prompts.
-Export a stock workflow and study its prompt.
-These are tested and refined.
+Read stock workflow instructions.
+Export a stock workflow and study its instructions.
+These have been tested and refined over time.

 Test incrementally.
-Start small.
-Add constraints and edge cases as you see failures.
+Start with the basics.
+Add edge cases and constraints as you see issues in the run history.

 Last updated on